Overview

 Help seniors to find essential purchasing information quickly without overwhelm

+Emergency kits are the company’s main revenue driver, and seniors make up our primary customer base.
+Therefore, our top priority was to improve their online shopping experience for emergency kits.
 Usability tests identified the product detail page as the most problematic: users struggled to add kits to cart due to cluttered layouts, hard-to-locate information, and overwhelming content.

 1.4 Solution

-Redesign product detail page
+Redesign the emergency kits’ product detail page

 1.5 Result